-IMPORTANT!
 Please submit stories bearing your name, snail mail address, email address, and telephone number on the first page above your (centered) title and byline.
+All this information comes in handy if we need to contact you.

 GUIDELINES FOR PROSE SUBMISSIONS